dronetag/drone-scanner/README.md

 # Drone Scanner

-DroneScanner is the application for scanning surroundings for data broadcasted by Unmanned Aerial Vehicle, such as identification and location.
+Drone Scanner is an application for scanning surroundings for data broadcasted by Unmanned Aerial Vehicle, such as identification and location.
 It gathers the data and presents them to user on map.

+Drone Scanner can track all the nearby flights over Direct Remote ID standards.
+Browse real-time data about drones on a detailed map highlighting specific flying space zones.
+Download Drone Scanner for free and discover what drones fly above your head.

+Features:
+- Discover drones flying nearby in real-time
+- Examine detailed information broadcasted by drones via Bluetooth 4, Bluetooth 5, Wi-Fi Beacon, and Wi-Fi NAN
+- Browse a detailed map with your location and all nearby aircraft
+- Check available data about drones, including real-time height, direction, pilot identification, pilot position, operation description, and location history
+- Various flying zones marked and highlighted on the map
+- Easy export of collected data
+- Continuously updated to reflect the latest EU & US regulations

 ## Getting Started